-Additive Process A process for obtaining conductive patterns by the selective deposition of conductive material on clad or unclad base material.
+Additive Process A process for obtaining conductive patterns by the selective deposition of conductive material on the clad or unclad base material.

 Array A group of elements or circuits (or circuit boards) arranged in rows and columns on a base material.

 Artwork An accurately scaled configuration used to produce the artwork master or production master.

 Artwork Master The photographic film or glass plate that embodies the image of the PCB pattern, usually on a 1:1 scale.

 ASCII American Standard Code for Information Interchange. Â Pronounced “ass-key.” is the character sets used in almost all present-day computers.
 US-ASCII uses only the lower seven bits (character points 0 to 127) to convey some control codes, space, numbers, most basic punctuation, and unaccented letters a-z and A-Z. Newer codes use more bits in a RS 274x format for more object definition.

 Aspect Ratio A ratio of the PCB thickness to the diameter of the smallest hole.

 Assembly A number of active and passive electronic components (parts), subassemblies, or any combination thereof joined together.
 We provide turnkey PCB and assembly services.

 Assembly Drawing A drawing showing the locations of components, with their reference designators, on a printed circuit board.
 Also called component locator drawing.